Let Me Teach You a Lot of Stud, Draw, Razz, Low Games, And a Lot More While I Use No Words That Are More Than Just One – Well, Wait, I Can’t Say That…

 And here’s one last tip for luck.
 This goes with the third tip that we just got done with.
 Any move you make will tempt a foe to call.
 Let me tell you why.
 First we must ask, “Who are these guys?”
 Well, most of these guys (and gals, too) — your foes — are those who have come for the thrill of the game.
 They did not come to throw hands at the muck, one hand and then the next, for the whole night.

 Good, so what makes your foes think that they should call right now?
-Just about any darn thing you can think of might make them feel that they should call.
+Any darn thing you can think of might make them feel that they should call.
 They have the urge, you know.
 And one thing that seems to make them aim their chips at the pot for sure is if you move.

 That’s right, just move.
 Shift your weight in your seat.
 Wow, you win a call.
 Thump the felt in front of you with your cards.
 Cool, you get called.
 Play with your stacks of chips.
 Yes, that works, too.
 Now you get it.
 The more you move, the more you get called.
 It’s the law.